Harney County

 Integrated Mosquito Management

 Utilizing an Integrated Pest Management (IPM) approach to reduce the threat of mosquito borne diseases within Harney County.
 Source reduction and larviciding is the primary focus of control.
 When biting mosquito populations exceed the action threshold, ULV fogging will occur when and where needed.
+This means, not every street will be f

 Integrated Mosquito Management